reduxjs/redux/docs/advanced/UsageWithTypescript.md

 ## Notes & Considerations

 - This documentation covers primarily the redux side of type checking.
-For demonstration purposes, the codesandbox example also uses react with react-redux to demonstrate an integration.
+For demonstration purposes, the codesandbox example also uses react with React Redux to demonstrate an integration.
 - There are multiple approaches to type checking redux, this is just one of many approaches.
 - This example only serves the purpose of showing this approach, meaning other advanced concepts have been stripped out to keep things simple.
 If you are code splitting your redux take a look at [this post](https://medium.com/@matthewgerstman/redux-with-code-splitting-and-type-checking-205195aded46).
 - Understand that TypeScript does have its trade-offs.
 It is a good idea to understand when these trade-offs are worth it in your application.